Frequently Asked Questions

 How often should I cook?

 It depends.
 You can decide your own schedule, servings, and the prices of the meal.
-You can also choose who can 'dine-in' with you.
-However, if you want to earn substantial income, our estimate is to serve minimum 10 servings / day.
+You can also choose who can 'dine in' with you.
+However, if you want to earn substantial income, our estimate is to serve a minimum 60 servings/month.

 Who is eligible to sign-up as host?